rjayaramanagilux/NetSuite/README.md

 # NetSuite
-Planning to import the files
+Adding new Line uploaded the file